TIW-2016-17/tiwlabs/lab1/Readme.md

                     <target>1.8</target>
 ```

-- Currently Eclipse will show an error with a red cross .
 - Select the Laboratories project with the right mouse button and select __Maven->Update Project->Ok__
-- all errors will be removed and the project will be configured with JDK 1.8
+- All errors will be removed and the project will be configured with JDK 1.8
 - You can close the pom.xml

 > Now we begin with the development of the exercise.